Skip to content

 3. Done.
 Start asking Claude about your Bear notes.

-Optional settings
+MCP settings

 Searching, creating, and editing Bear notes from Claude Desktop